Winnie Mashaba

-Winnie Mashaba is a South African gospel singer, TV presenter, and businesswoman.
-Born and raised in the village of Kgoši Phasha, Steelpoort, released her first album Exodus 20 in 2000.
+Winnie Mashaba (born April 1,1981) is a South African gospel singer, TV presenter, and businesswoman.
+Born and raised in the village of Kgoši Phasha, Steelpoort, she released her first album, Exodus 20, in 2000.

 Early life

-Winnie Mashaba went to school at Mashupje High School but dropped out soon after passing Grade 11 in 1998 to pursue her passion for gospel music.
-Her first break came right after she auditioned for Solly Moholo.
-Soon after the audition, she released her debut album, Exodus 20 released in 2000.
+Mashaba attended Mashupje High School but dropped out soon after completing grade eleven in 1998 to pursue a career in gospel music.
+Her first break came after she auditioned for Solly Moholo.
+In 2000, soon after the audition, she released her debut album, Exodus 20.
 She has been nominated for numerous awards, including a Kora for Best African Spiritual Female in 2005.
 Other awards include the South African Music Awards (SAMA), South African Gospel Awards and Metro FM Music Awards.
 In 2010 she was named Best Female Artist at the Crown Gospel Awards.

-She landed a TV presenting role Amahubo on Dumisa in 2015.
+In 2015, Mashaba was named the host of Amahubo, a gospel music television show aired on Dumisa.
+In November 2019, she received an Honorary Doctorate from Trinity International Bible University (TIBU) for her work in music.

-In November 2022 she married Tebatso Phetla, who resides in the neighboring town of Burgersfort.
-Also in November 2019 she received an Honorary Doctorate from Trinity International Bible University (TIBU) for her work in music.
+In November 2022, Mashaba married Tebatso Phetla, a resident of Bothashoek Village in the neighboring town of Burgersfort.

 Controversies

-Winnie Mashaba has received criticism and backlash from fans, following the visit of Solly Moholo's family in a helicopter while it was publicly reported Solly Moholo asked for donations prior his death to perform surgery.
+In October 2024, Mashaba received criticism from fans after she used a private aircraft to visit Solly Moholo's family following his death, while they had been collecting donations to cover his hospital bill.